 We have enough recipes for leadership to fill a cookbook.

 These are normally written as a concise list of qualities that you throw into your pedagogical pot, mix together and gently heat.
-Some even contain magic ingredients, a plus one.

 The leadership recipes come from all over the world and not just within education.

 So what can we learn from this diversity?